mjordan/islandora_bagger/README.md

 ## REST interface usage

 Islandora Bagger can also create Bags via a simple REST interface.
-It does this by receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header and by receiving a YAML configuration file as the body of the request.
-Using this information, it adds the request to a queue (see below).
+It does this by 1) receiving a `PUT` request containing the node ID of the Islandora object to be bagged in a "Islandora-Node-ID" header and 2) receiving a YAML configuration file as the body of the request.
+Using this data, it adds the request to a queue (see below), which is then processed at a later time.
 The REST interface also provides the ability to `GET` a Bag's download URL.

 Note that requests to the REST interface do not generate Bags directly, they only populate a queue as described below.

 To use the REST API to add a Bag-creation job to the queue:

-1. Create a configuration file as described above and copy your configuration file to `/tmp/sample_config.yml`
+1. Prepare a YAML configuration file for posting to the REST API.
 1. Run `php bin/console server:start`
 1. Run `curl -v -X POST -H "Islandora-Node-ID: 4" --data-binary "@sample_config.yml" http://127.0.0.1:8001/api/createbag`

 To use the REST API to get a serialized Bag's location for download:

 1. Create a Bag using the command-line or via a REST `PUT` request.
-The `serialize` setting must be either "zip" or "tgz", and the `log_bag_creation` setting must be `true`.
+The configuration file's `serialize` setting must be either "zip" or "tgz", and the `log_bag_creation` setting must be `true`.
 1. Start the web server, as above, if not already started.
 1. Run `curl -v -H "Islandora-Node-ID: 4" http://127.0.0.1:8001/api/createbag`.
-Your response will be a JSON string containing the node ID, the Bag's location, and an ISO8601 timestamp of when the Bag was created, e.g. `{"nid":"4","location":"http:\/\/example.com\/bags\/4.zip","created":"2019-05-06T19:31:33-0700"}`
+Your response will be a JSON string containing the node ID, the Bag's location, and an ISO8601 timestamp of when the Bag was created, e.g.:

+ `{"nid":"4","location":"http:\/\/example.com\/bags\/4.zip","created":"2019-05-06T19:31:33-0700"}`

 This API is in its early stages of development and will change before it is ready for production use.
 For example, the API lacks credential-based authentication.
 In the meantime, using Symfony's firewall to provide IP-based access to the API should provide sufficient security.

 ### Making Bags downloadable

-As described in the previous section, the location of each Bag is available via Islandora Bagger's REST interface.
+As described in the previous section, the location of each Bag is available via a `GET` request to Islandora Bagger's REST interface.
 If you want to use this information to provide a way to download Bags from Islandora Bagger, follow these steps:

 * In the Bag-specific configuration file
   1. Make sure the `serialize` option is set to `zip` or `tgz` (only serialized Bags can be downloaded).